5 Growth Hacking Strategies for Your SaaS Start-Up

 One popular startup that used this and successfully acquired 10M users in just 5 years is Canva.
 This graphic design tool proved to be a lifesaver for many companies that don’t have an in-house designer.

 Canva – Canva is a graphic-design tool website.
 It’s a freemium tool and a total lifesaver for companies that don’t have an in-house designer or anyone that has to do design without any skill or knowledge.
 It used 2 of the best growth hacking ideas– the freemium model and influencer marketing.

 In 2014, 2 years after Canva was founded, they took to youtube in search of people who would’ve talked about their brand or made video tutorials.
 That’s when they found Guy Kawasaki – then Apple Evangelist made social media graphics with Canva.
 They contacted him and now he is Canva’s brand evangelist.
 Today Canva has been valued at $4.7B.

-These are some of the best growth hacking strategies that can help you skyrocket the growth of your SaaS business.
-From generating more leads to more conversions to an increase in followers to your page, website, this is the beauty of growth hacking – immediate results.
+These are some of the best SaaS growth hacking strategies that can help you skyrocket the growth of your business.
+From generating more leads to more conversions to an increase in followers to your page, or website, this is the beauty of growth hacking for SaaS – immediate results.
 Even the slightest improvements in your strategies can act as a step towards the success of your startup.

 At FirstPrinciples, we empower our people to express ideas that drive success.
 Our open and collaborative work culture motivates our people towards building their dream career.I’m Happy to join!